Installation

 Wayland

 Qtile can be run as a Wayland compositor rather than an X11 window manager.
 For this, Qtile uses wlroots, a compositor library which is undergoing fast development.
 Be aware that some distributions package outdated versions of wlroots.
-More up-to-date distributions such as Arch Linux may package pywayland, pywlroots and python-xkbcommon.
-Also note that we may not have yet caught up with the latest wlroots release ourselves.
+We are trying our best to keep up with latest wlroots release.

 With the Wayland dependencies in place, Qtile can be run either from a TTY, or within an existing X11 or Wayland session where it will run inside a nested window: